Literature: The Secret of Platform 13

 - Gentle Giant: Hans.

-- Good Is Not Nice: The harpies and other monsters on the Island, who serve as terrifying law enforcers.
+- Good Is Not Nice: The harpies, hags and other monsters on the Island, who serve as something like a police force—if you do something wrong, they deal with you, and chances are you'll never repeat your mistake.

 - Granola Girl: Gurkintrude.
 Being a fey, she has an even stronger connection to nature.